yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/typescript/README.md

 ## Exercise #4 - Create Cat from Animal

-In this exercise you are provided with `Animal` interface.
+In this Exercise, you are provided with `Animal` interface.
 It has 3 properties

 ```typescript
 interface Animal {